CHECKSUM TABLE tbl_name [, tbl_name] ... [QUICK | EXTENDED]

 This statement is not supported for views.
 If you run

-CHECKSUM TABLE against a view, the
+CHECKSUM TABLE against a view,

-Checksum column value is always
+Checksum value is always

 NULL, and a warning is returned.

 During the checksum operation, the table is locked with a read